 Just as I thought my life couldn’t possibly suck any more, he asked for a divorce a few days before my 40th birthday.
 He was having an affair and wanted out.
 The wind was knocked out of me.
 I couldn’t breathe.
 I was shocked at this turn of events.
 I knew things were bad but I had no idea the choices he was making that were about to propel my life into a completely different direction.
 All of a sudden, my own life had become a car where the steering wheel was just spinning out of control and someone had their foot slamming down the gas pedal.
 But I could do nothing to stop it.

 Remember, I’m a simple girl.
 I walked out of my house.
 I rented an apartment and settled into a 2 1/2 year dissolution of my marriage.
 It had some UGLY moments.
 I guess they all probably do at some point.
 The dissolution was final December 2014.
 We were getting along fairly well at this point.
-Our son was forcing us to, as his behavior was spiraling out of control.
+Our son’s behavior was forcing us to remain united as best as we could as parents.

 In February 2015, everything changed.
-I was robbed, by my son and his friends.
+I was robbed, by my son’s friends.
 I was granted a restraining order against my only child.
 My best friend/boyfriend accidentally shot himself with a gun I bought for protection.

 This simple girl has found her independence day.